symbol-os/symbol-os-promo/README.md

 A place where someone can write a bit of symbolic code, express workflows cleanly, and **check their structural soundness** before execution.

-The workflows may be documented and memorized for later references.
+The workflows may be executed, documented, and memorized for later references.

 ---